syncfusion/ej2-angular-docs/src/maps/maps/providers/bing-maps.md

+---
+title: " Bing Maps in Angular Maps control | Syncfusion "

+component: "Maps"

+description: "Learn here all about Bing Maps of Syncfusion Angular Maps control and more."
+---

-# Bing Maps
+# Bing Maps in Angular Maps control

-Bing maps is a map of the entire World owned by Microsoft.
-As link OSM, it provides map title images based on our requests and combines those images into a single one to display the map area.
+Bing maps is a online map provider owned by Microsoft.
+As like OSM, it provides map tile images based on our requests and combines those images into a single one to display the map area.

-## Add Bing Maps
+## Adding Bing Maps

-One of the most important features in Blazor Maps Component is the built-in online map provider support.
-By using this feature, you can render Bing maps in the maps component.
-This provides the ability to visualize satellite, aerial and street maps without using any external shape files.

-you can enable this feature by setting `layerType` to `bing`.
+The Bing Maps can be rendered by setting the [`layerType`](../api/maps/layerSettingsModel/#layertype) property as "**Bing**" and the key for the Bing Maps must be set in the [`key`](../api/maps/layerSettingsModel/#key) property.
+The Bing Maps key can be obtained from [here](https://www.microsoft.com/en-us/maps/create-a-bing-maps-key).

 ```typescript